 When is Beginning Class Orientation?
-For Fall 2013, it is Tuesday, September 3, 2013.
+Check our calendar on the main page.
 Orientation is held at 851 Park Street, downtown Columbia, in the first floor of the Discovery Parking Garage, located in the block between the Koger Center and the Colonial Life Arena.

 What instruments do you offer at String Project?
 We offer the orchestra stringed instruments: violin, viola, cello and double bass.